-EXHIBIT: 2nd Grade: One feeder calf or one 22" x 28" poster with 5 pictures that include you and your animal and a related topic.
-Examples include: housing, feeding, care, showmanship, etc. See poster guidelines on pages 14 and 15.
-General Instructions:
+EXHIBIT: 2nd Grade: One feeder calf or one 22" x 28" poster with 5 pictures that include you and your animal and/or a related topic.
+Examples include: housing, feeding, care, showmanship, etc. See the "4-H Poster and Notebook Requirements" section for more information.

-- 1. Calves must be born after January 1 of the current year and cannot exceed 700 pounds. - 2.
-Members will be expected to bring back the same calf for regular competition at next year's fair. - 3.
-Calves must be broken to lead and show stick trained. - 4.
-Calves will be shown to enable the member and the calf to gain show experience. - 5.
-All health regulations for 4-H Beef Show apply. - 6.
-All breeds will show together. - 7.
-May be released immediately following the show. - 8.
-Mini members may show an animal (beef) that belongs to another member of their immediate family as long as that animal is properly enrolled at the county fair.
-The animal must stay the entire fair. - 9.
-Parents or immediate family member may assist in the ring.
+- 1. Calves must be born after January 1 of the current year. - 2.
+Animals over 300lbs a parent/guardian needs to be in control of the animal. - 3.
+Members will be expected to bring back the same calf for regular competition at next year's fair. - 4.
+Calves must be broken to lead and show stick trained. - 5.
+Calves will be shown to enable the member and the calf to gain show experience. - 6.
+All health regulations for 4-H Beef Show apply. - 7.
+All entries will show together. - 8.
+An animal enrolled by only the mini 4-H member, may be released immediately following the show. - 9.
+Mini members may show a prospect animal (beef) that belongs to another member of their immediate family as long as that animal is properly enrolled at the county fair.
+The animal must stay the entire fair. - 10.
+A mini 4-H liability Release form must be completed and returned to the extension office before the start of the show.